 - Entities with over $5M in assets

-Unlike most official accreditations, there isn’t a membership card, a course to pass or an agency to contact.
-Basically, there isn’t an official process to become an accredited investor.
-Instead, the company issuing the investment has the responsibility to perform the due diligence on their buyers.
+Unlike most official accreditations, there isn’t a membership card, a course to pass, or an agency to contact.
+Likewise, there isn’t an official process to become an accredited investor.
+Instead, the company issuing the investment is responsible for performing the due diligence on their buyers.
 They perform a screening process and determine who is qualified.

 Every country has a separate process for accredited investors.
 The requirements differ across countries.
-Canada, Singapore and Australia have similar requirements to the US.
+For example, Canada, Singapore, and Australia have similar requirements to the US.

-In Europe and Norway, there are 3 tests (investment knowledge, quantitative test and work in the financial sector).
+In Europe and Norway, there are three tests (investment knowledge, quantitative test, and work in the financial sector).
 In India and Switzerland, a local counsel determines the eligibility.

 What happens if someone lies?
-The blame falls on the issuer of the investment.
+First, of course, the blame falls on the investment issuer.
 However, there can still be repercussions for the investor in the future.
-It is best not to lie about it.
+Therefore, it is best not to lie about it.

 Accredited Investor Definition Pros and Cons

-It may seem that having access to a brand new world of investments is mainly positive.
+Access to a brand-new world of investments may seem mainly positive.
 However, the stock market is never an easy ride.

-New investment opportunities: In the next section, we’ll get into specifics.
+New investment opportunities: In the next section, we’ll discuss specifics.
 As I said, new doors are opened that some of us may never see.

 Diversification: Don’t put all your eggs in one basket is a very popular metaphor among traders.
 More diversity doesn’t automatically mean higher returns, but it protects our capital and spreads the risk among many sectors and investment vehicles.